The 3-Phase Divorce Housing Journey

 Once the initial shock of divorce settles, most people are ready to ask better questions.
 This phase often brings relief because uncertainty is replaced with structure.
 Instead of guessing, you begin to compare real scenarios.

-In San Diego divorce real estate cases, outcomes tend to fall into a few familiar paths.
+In divorce real estate cases, outcomes tend to fall into a few familiar paths.
 Some couples sell the home and split the proceeds, creating a clean financial break.
 Others explore a buyout, where one spouse keeps the home and compensates the other for their share of equity.
 That option requires more than desire.
 It depends on income, refinancing ability, and a realistic post-divorce budget.

 There are also situations where couples co-own temporarily, sometimes referred to as a deferred sale or nesting arrangement.
 These can work, but only when expectations, timelines, and responsibilities are clearly defined.
 Less commonly, the home is kept jointly as a long-term investment, which requires strong communication and legal clarity to avoid future conflict.